roseengineering/openstack-playbooks/README.md

 Two ethernet ports need to be provided, one management and the other provider.
 No ip address is needed for the provider network port, since it is set to manual.
-Both need access to the internet.
+Both interfaces need access to the internet.

 The playbook builds a very minimal Ubuntu server with the